iremcelikk/JAVA101-Loops/README.md

 8-StarsShape -> Description: Makes the shape with stars according to entered number

 9-StarsDiamondShape -> Description: Makes the diamond shape with stars according to entered number

+10-ATMMachine -> Description: Example of an ATM machine operations